 Taking the time to complete a rehab program can feel daunting, especially if you or your loved ones don’t know what to expect.
 Understanding the stages of rehab can help with visualizing a future free from addiction.
 These stages are generally known as the transtheoretical model.
 Everyone will have their own individual path to recovery, but this model can provide important and helpful insight.

-At Alina Lodge in Blairstown, NJ, you will find a family-friendly team that is ready for you to join us at our addiction treatment center.
+At Alina Lodge in Blairstown, NJ, you will find a family-friendly team that is ready for you to join us at our residential addiction treatment center.
 We can help guide you or someone you care about through the stages of rehab.

 What Are the Stages of Rehab?